-The X-630 Recirculating Cooling Water Complex, located in Quadrant IV within Perimeter Road and west of the X-533 Switchyard Complex, was removed during 2011 as part of D&D (see Section 3.2.1.1).
-A work plan for the RCRA investigation of soil and groundwater at the X-630 Cooling Water Complex was implemented in 2011.
+The X-630 Recirculating Cooling Water Complex, located in Quadrant IV within Perimeter Road and west of the X-533 Switchyard Complex, was removed during 2011 as part of D&D. A work plan for the RCRA investigation of soil and groundwater at the X-630 Recirculating Cooling Water Complex, the Resource Conservation and Recovery Act Work Plan for the X-630 Recirculating Cooling Water Complex, was implemented in 2011.

 Areas of soil potentially contaminated with metals were identified, but the higher concentrations of metals may have been present in these areas (15 to 20 ft below ground surface) due to naturally-occurring variations in the geology of the area.
-A background study was underway in 2012 to provide additional information about the concentrations of naturally-occurring metals in soil within the varying geologic formations at PORTS.
+A background study was underway in 2013 to provide additional information about the concentrations of naturally-occurring metals in soil within the varying geologic formations at PORTS (see Section 3.3).

-Chromium and TCE were detected in groundwater at concentrations above the preliminary remediation goals.
+Chromium and TCE were detected in groundwater at concentrations above the preliminary remediation goals during the 2011 RCRA investigation for the X-630 area.
 DOE agreed to sample four wells around the area annually to continue evaluation of chromium and TCE in groundwater at this area.